Sign up for Funding Circle newsletter!

 Note: A line of credit is structured so you pay back what you borrow (plus interest) over the course of six to 12 months.
 This can help when it comes to budgeting payments over time.
-On the other hand, if you don’t pay off your business credit card in full each month, you may find yourself racking up debt due to overwhelming APRs.
+On the other hand, if you don’t pay off your business credit card in full each month, you may find yourself racking up debt due to overwhelmingly high APRs.

 There are several key differences between a line of credit and term loan.

-Repayment: With a business line of credit, you don’t make payments or accrue interest until you actually draw from your line.
+Repayment: You don’t make payments or accrue interest until you actually draw from your business line of credit.
 So if you borrow $50,000, but only use $20,000, you would only pay interest on the $20,000.
 With a term loan, on the other hand, you’re given the lump sum of $50,000 upfront which you start paying right away — even if you realize you only need $20,000 to get the job done.

-Loan terms:Repayment terms for a line of credit are generally capped at 12 months.
+Loan terms: Lines of credit are generally capped at 12 months.
 With a term loan, typical repayment periods range from 6 months to 5 years.